cwendorf/EASI/A-Functions/README.md

 ### For Standardized Effect Sizes

 - Both Cohen's d and Hedge's g are presented.
-- Confidence intervals are centered on g.
+- Confidence intervals are centered on Hedge's g.
 - Confidence intervals are based on the noncentral t distribution.